All limited companies in the UK – big and small – pay tax on their annual profits. This is corporation tax.

-Dealing with your corporation tax issues is one of your accountant’s key tasks.
-However, it is ultimately the directors of a limited who are responsible for ensuring that a company’s tax affairs are in order.
+Dealing with your corporation tax is one of your accountant’s key duties.
+However, it is ultimately the directors of a limited company who are responsible for ensuring that a company’s tax affairs are in order.

-As a director of a limited company, you therefore need to make sure that your company’s corporation tax liability is accurate, your corporation tax return (form CT600) is filed with HMRC on time, and that you pay the corporation tax to HMRC when it falls due.
+As a limited company director, you must make sure that your company’s corporation tax calculation is accurate, the company tax return is filed with HMRC on time, and any corporation tax is paid to HMRC when it falls due.

-If you are setting up a limited company for the first time, here is a handy overview of how to comply with the corporation tax rules for UK companies, including details on the 2023 tax hike.
+If you are setting up a limited company for the first time, here is an overview of how corporation tax works, including details on the 2023 tax hike.

-All UK limited companies are subject to Corporation Tax.
+All UK limited companies pay Corporation Tax.
 The tax is charged as a percentage of the annual profits made by a company.

 Corporation Tax is not paid by businesses operating as sole traders or partnerships.
-The individuals running such businesses are classed as self-employed and will pay tax on their business profits through the annual self assessment system.
+If you are self-employed, you pay tax on your business profits via the annual self assessment system.

 Corporation Tax does apply to the following organisations, even if they are not incorporated: